-Visit Hull's largest park, one of the premier park venues in the north of England!
+Welcome to East Park, Hull's largest park and one of the premier parks in the North of England!

-There's something for everyone - you can take a stroll around 130 acres of parkland, brave a ride on our Wicksteed splash boat, visit our animal education centre, visit the new library at the Pavillion and enjoy afternoon tea in our cafe.
+There's something for everyone - you can take a stroll around 130 acres of parkland, brave a ride on our Wicksteed splash boat, visit our Animal Education Centre, visit the new library at the Pavillion and enjoy afternoon tea in the Pavillion cafe.

 In addition to all of our amazing attractions, East Park is home to a wide range of Sport and Leisure activities run by local community clubs and organisations.

 |Fright Night||Wednesday 30 to Thursday 31 October|